 Important Limitation to Keep in Mind

 - Not all families are equally documented.
-Wealthy, literate, and property-owning families left more records which is itself a form of privilege.
+Wealthy, literate, and property-owning families left more records, which is itself a form of privilege.

 - If your ancestors were poor, enslaved, colonized, or from regions with poor record-keeping infrastructure, gaps in the archive don’t mean gaps in your history.